munificent/craftinginterpreters/book/resolving-and-binding.md

 <aside name="separate">

 The choice of how many different analyses to lump into a single pass is difficult.
-Many small isolated passes, each with their own responsibility tend to be simpler to implement and maintain.
-However, there is a real runtime to traversing the syntax tree itself, so every time you add another pass, you are sacrificing some performance.
+Many small isolated passes, each with their own responsibility, are simpler to implement and maintain.
+However, there is a real runtime cost to traversing the syntax tree itself, so bundling multiple analyses into a single pass is usually faster.

 </aside>

 But, for now, we'll stick with that limited amount of analysis.
-The important was that we fixed that one weird annoying edge case bug, though it might be surprising that it took this much work to do it.
+The important part is that we fixed that one weird annoying edge case bug, though it might be surprising that it took this much work to do it.

 <div class="challenges">